restqa/restqkube/README.md

 > An Awesome Cucumber library providing ready to use steps to test the state of your Kubernetes Cluster

 ---
-## `Currently a POC that just managed the namespace resource...
+### `This is still at POC stage it currently manage checks on namespaces only...
 Give us a start if you feel that you want more features ⭐️`
 ---

 ## What is RestQkube ?